pooyamiri91/docs/app/APP.md

-# Application Building API Blocks Platform (AAP)
+# Application Building, API Blocks Platform (AAP)

-Application Building API Blocks Platform refers to pre-built, ready-to-use APIs that can be used to quickly and easily add new functionalities to applications.
+Application Building, API Blocks Platform refers to pre-built, ready-to-use APIs that can be used to quickly and easily add new functionalities to applications.
 These API blocks can include a wide range of functionalities that are commonly used in application development, such as:

 ## <a name="CIAM"></a> Application Building API Blocks Platform